fbpx

 #OdorCarriers #RealSubstances #DetectionDogs #DogTraining #ScentTraining #Safety #Accuracy

-Karl-Heinz Klöpper
+About the Author Karl-Heinz Klöpper

 >